There are 13 of us in this Lightroom space in Mt Maunganui, it’s nearing the end of winter, the faith of Spring lures.

 I don’t feel ‘in self-protection’ mode.

-A kirtan teacher once stated “being unconscious is the state of not being self-conscious.”
+A kirtan teacher once stated “being conscious is the state of not being self-conscious.”

 I feel this.